ccrum1/dissertation/README.md

 Can I use Chris' files?
 Yes, with attribution

-Why are the files pre-1980 subject to different naming conventions?
+Why are some files subject to different naming conventions that do not fit the R Markdown code?
 They were uploaded prior to the standardizing of the R code and I haven't gone back to change the names yet.